Everyone

 • explore the training opportunities available, both job-specific and general – for example, courses to enhance communication skills can improve an employee’s confidence as well as customer and employee relationship skills

-• speak to the relevant Industry Training Organisation to get ideas about job-specific training opportunities for you and your employees
+• speak to the relevant industry training organisation to get ideas about job-specific training opportunities for you and your employees

 • be patient and allow the employee time – training may take more than 1 session depending on the employee’s skill or previous experience.
 Get them to demonstrate or repeat back to you what they have learnt to make sure they have the right idea